abhinav7693ngh/Domes.js/README.md

 ## Stacks

-You can simply create a Stack object.
+You can simply create a Stack object using the new keyword as shown below.

 ```javascript
     const my_Stack = new domes.Stack();